gepetier/checklist/README.md

 # Checklist

-A simple interactive to-do list built with HTML, CSS, and JavaScript.
+A simple interactive to-do list built with HTML, Bootstrap and JavaScript.

-Open `index.html` in your browser.
-The first time you visit you will be asked to log in with a username and password.
+The interface uses Bootstrap for a responsive, modern look.
+Add tasks, mark them as complete or delete them as needed. log in with a username and password.
 Passwords are stored hashed in your browser using the Web Crypto API for better security.